jlerouge/crino/README.md

 * multi-layer perceptrons (MLP)
 * deep neural networks (DNN)
 * input-output deep architectures (IODA)

-## IODA
-IODA is a DNN architecture, which is useful in cases where both input and output spaces are high-dimensional, and where there are strong interdependences between output labels.
+IODA is a novel DNN architecture, which is useful in cases where both input and output spaces are high-dimensional, and where there are strong interdependences between output labels.
 The input and output layers of a IODA are initialized with an unsupervised pre-training step, based on the stacked auto-encoder strategy, commonly used in DNN training algorithms.
 Then, the backpropagation algorithm performs the final supervised learning step.

+## Citing Crino/IODA
+If you use Crino and/or our IODA framework for academic research, you are highly encouraged (though not required) to cite the following paper:
+* J. Lerouge, R. Herault, C. Chatelain, F. Jardin and R. Modzelewski.
+"IODA: an Input/Output Deep Architecture for image labeling". *Accepted for publication in Pattern Recognition* (2015)

 ## Getting started
 * Install Crino :